MrSavage009/Structural-Inequality-in-the-Dutch-Student-Finance-and-Housing-System/readme.md

 - Student B's debt becomes the interest income of a bank, and their rent becomes the equity of Student C's family.
 - Student B graduates with a negative net worth.
 Student C graduates with a positive one.

 **The gap is not an accident of individual circumstance.
-It is the designed output of the system.**
+It is the designed output of a system whose legislation and policy are brought forth from doctrine.**

-### 4.7 Conclusion of the Comparison
+### 5.7 Conclusion of the Comparison

 The three students are identical in every respect except family capital and network access.
 The system produces three outcomes: